 Regulated Services Addendum

-This Regulated Services Addendum (this “RSA” or “Addendum”) is entered into between Motorola Solutions Connectivity, Inc. (“Motorola”), a wholly owned subsidiary of Motorola Solutions, Inc. (“MSI”) with offices at 500 W. Monroe Street, Suite 4400, Chicago, IL 60661 and the entity set forth in the signature block below or in the Master Customer Agreement or Primary Agreement (“Customer”), and will be subject to, and governed by, the terms of the Master Customer Agreement or other Primary Agreement (“the Agreement”) entered into between the Parties, effective as of the earlier of (a) the first purchase of a Product or Service from Motorola, and (b) the date of the last signature on the first Ordering Document between the Parties, and the applicable Addenda, including but not limited to the Add-on-Cloud Interface Software Addendum (“Interface Addendum”).
+This Regulated Services Addendum (this “RSA” or “Addendum”) is entered into between Motorola Solutions Connectivity, Inc. (“Motorola”), a wholly owned subsidiary of Motorola Solutions, Inc. (“MSI”) with offices at 500 W. Monroe Street, Suite 4400, Chicago, IL 60661 and the entity set forth in the signature block below or in the Motorola Solutions Customer Agreement or Primary Agreement (“Customer”), and will be subject to, and governed by, the terms of the Motorola Solutions Customer Agreement or other Primary Agreement (“the Agreement”) entered into between the Parties, effective as of the earlier of (a) the first purchase of a Product or Service from Motorola, and (b) the date of the last signature on the first Ordering Document between the Parties, and the applicable Addenda, including but not limited to the Add-on-Cloud Interface Software Addendum (“Interface Addendum”).
 Capitalized terms used in this Interface Addendum, but not defined herein, will have the meanings set forth in the Agreement or the applicable Addenda.
 If Customer has entered into a Subscription Software Agreement with Motorola’s parent entity, MSI, the Parties executing this RSA agree that the terms and conditions of the Subscription Software Agreement with MSI are adopted by Motorola and Customer and will apply to the services provided under this RSA.

 If you are purchasing Products or Services on behalf of your employer or another entity, you warrant that: (a) you have authority to bind your employer or the applicable entity, as “Customer” to this RSA; (b) you have read and understand this Addendum; and (c) on behalf of the Customer that you represent, you agree to this Addendum.
-If you do not have the legal authority to bind your employer or the applicable entity as Customer to this Interface Addendum, please do not complete the purchase of Products or Services from Motorola.
+If you do not have the legal authority to bind your employer or the applicable entity as Customer to this Addendum, please do not complete the purchase of Products or Services from Motorola.

 1. Scope.
 This Regulated Service Addendum covers certain Services more specifically described below (the “Motorola Services”) and will control with respect to conflicting terms in the Agreement or any other applicable Addendum, but only as applicable to the products and Services purchased under this Addendum.
 In addition to the terms of this Addendum, the terms and conditions of the Agreement and the Interface Addendum apply to any offerings under this Addendum.